Post

 • The smallest execution unit in GitHub Actions

-• The actual program that executes tasks within a Job
+• The program that actually executes tasks in a Job

 • Each Job can have multiple Steps